chitnanmaung52-hue/websites/shizuku/guide/setup.md

 <img :src="$withBase('/images/start_shizuku.png')" style="max-width:320px;width:100%">

-If it does not start, try disabling and enabling wireless debugging.
+If it does not start, try disabmax-widthnd enabling wireless debugging.

 ### Start by connecting to a computer